emoon/ProDBG/README.md

 ProDBG requires [Qt](https://www.qt.io/) as it's used for the UI.
 Go and install the 5.7 version and pick the 64-bit version for your system.
 You also need to set three env variables: **QT5_LIB, QT5_BIN, QT5_INC** in order to build the code.
 See more details for each platform.
-## Mac
+## macOS

 ### Prequisites

-Building the code on Mac requires that **Clang** is installed on your system.
+Building the code on macOS requires that **Clang** is installed on your system.
 The easiest way to do this is to get Xcode and install the commandline tools.

 ### Rustup
 Run: `rustup install stable-x86_64-apple-darwin` or `rustup override add stable-x86_64-apple-darwin`